Zusammenfassung

 This is a good spot!
 I am certain I will encounter an animal today.
 How do I know this?
 My theory is mostly supported by a gut feeling or if I happened to see an animal there on another day, usually while just passing by.
 Of course, I also exchange ideas with fellow photographers.

-A wrong step, the snapping of a twig, or the rustling of leaves is often enough, and all animals in the immediate vicinity will retreat, which for me would mean it's time to head home.
+A wrong step, the snapping of a twig, or the rustling of leaves is often enough, and all animals in the immediate vicinity will retreat, which for me would mean it is time to head home.
 A brief bit of fun.
 But it shouldn't really be for selfish reasons.
 I simply want to leave my footprints as small as possible.

 A fallow deer at the edge of a forest clearing.

 I had been sitting in the grass for an hour; I was getting bored, and thanks to cell reception, my smartphone distracted me a bit too much.
 Not for long, maybe just a few seconds.
 But that was enough.
 Something scurried past 50 meters in front of me.
 A fallow deer.
 In many cases, this is when what should never happen actually happens.
-It's almost a classic: I press the wrong buttons.
+It is almost a classic: I press the wrong buttons.
 Like many photographers, I operate my camera exclusively manually; this is especially important in poor lighting conditions.
 But since I also use my camera for other purposes, my freely configurable buttons have different functions depending on the setting.